 As seniors age, their metabolic rate slows and their amount of physical activity decreases.
 Hence, they need fewer calories.
 Gastrointestinal changes or dental problems can affect appetite.
 Changes to the senses of smell and taste can affect how your loved ones enjoy eating.

 Needing fewer calories (less food) means the elderly need more nutrition per meal than before.
 A lack of vital nutrition can cause major health concerns.
-Even more significantly, changes in appetite or taste can indicate some serious illnesses like Alzheimer’s or Parkinson’s disease, thyroid disorders, periodontal disease, mouth and throat infections, and salivary gland dysfunction.
+Even more significantly, changes to appetite or taste can indicate some serious illnesses like Alzheimer’s or Parkinson’s disease, thyroid disorders, periodontal disease, mouth and throat infections, and salivary gland dysfunction.

 Ways to Stimulate the Elderly Appetite

 Here are some practical tips to help your senior loved one get enough nutrition.
 Add healthy calories to the portions they can handle.
 Seniors won’t eat huge portions anymore, but they can benefit from a higher nutrient density in the portions they do eat.
 Try adding olive oil, avocado, peanut butter, etc.